CHIYUCHEN/SBD/data_catalog.md

 ```

 3. Q3: Census Tracts Containing Vacant Land Use with Recorded Vacant Buildings

-•	Queries aim to find census tracts containing vacant land use with vacant buildings.
+&nbsp;&nbsp;•	Queries aim to find census tracts containing vacant land use with vacant buildings. <br />

-•	Timings are recorded using EXPLAIN ANALYZE.
+&nbsp;&nbsp;•	Timings are recorded using EXPLAIN ANALYZE. <br />

-•	Indexes landuse_cleanup_c_dig3desc_idx and landuse_cleanup_vacbldg_idx are dropped to analyze their impact on the query execution time.
+&nbsp;&nbsp;•	Indexes landuse_cleanup_c_dig3desc_idx and landuse_cleanup_vacbldg_idx are dropped to analyze their impact on the query execution time. <br />

 #### Code